Maximum Residue Levels (MRLs) and Import Tolerances (IT)

 - Dossier preparation, submission and follow-up, including communication with competent authorities and data management

-Please do not hesitate to contact our expert if you have questions or are looking for professional help with MRL settings.
+Please do not hesitate to contact our experts if you have questions or are looking for professional help with MRL settings.
 By relying on our support, you benefit from our long-term knowledge of European and international registration processes and profound regulatory and scientific expertise in all disciplines relevant for MRL setting (analytics, toxicology, residues).